Coupa Software (NASDAQ:COUP) Releases FY23 Earnings Guidance

-Coupa Software (NASDAQ:COUP – Get Rating) issued an update on its FY23 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $0.21-0.27 for the period, compared to the consensus estimate of $0.19.
+Coupa Software (NASDAQ:COUP – Get Rating) updated its FY23 earnings guidance on Monday.
+The company provided earnings per share guidance of $0.21-0.27 for the period, compared to the consensus earnings per share estimate of $0.19.
 The company issued revenue guidance of $838-843 million, compared to the consensus revenue estimate of $841.62 million.Coupa Software also updated its FY 2023 guidance to $0.21-$0.27 EPS.

-Coupa Software (NASDAQ:COUP – Get Rating) last announced its quarterly earnings data on Monday, June 6th.
-The technology company reported $0.08 earnings per share for the quarter, beating the consensus estimate of $0.05 by $0.03.
-The business had revenue of $196.37 million during the quarter, compared to analyst estimates of $190.69 million.
-Coupa Software had a negative return on equity of 14.13% and a negative net margin of 52.26%.
-The company’s revenue was up 17.6% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted ($0.57) earnings per share.
-Equities analysts expect that Coupa Software will post -2.43 earnings per share for the current fiscal year.
+Several research firms have commented on COUP.
+Raymond James increased their target price on Coupa Software from $75.00 to $90.00 in a research report on Tuesday.
+KeyCorp decreased their target price on Coupa Software from $125.00 to $100.00 and set an overweight rating for the company in a research note on Tuesday.
+Evercore ISI decreased their target price on Coupa Software from $140.00 to $115.00 and set an outperform rating for the company in a research note on Tuesday.
+BMO Capital Markets decreased their target price on Coupa Software from $110.00 to $85.00 in a research note on Tuesday.
+Finally, UBS Group decreased their target price on Coupa Software to $84.00 in a research note on Friday, June 3rd.
+Two investment analysts have rated the stock with a sell rating, ten have assigned a hold rating and ten have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $108.89.

-In other Coupa Software news, Director Michelle Brennan acquired 375 shares of the business’s stock in a transaction on Wednesday, March 16th.
-The stock was purchased at an average price of $78.65 per share, for a total transaction of $29,493.75.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CAO Maurizio Baratta sold 385 shares of Coupa Software stock in a transaction on Friday, April 8th.
-The shares were sold at an average price of $104.73, for a total value of $40,321.05.
+In other news, CAO Maurizio Baratta sold 385 shares of the stock in a transaction that occurred on Friday, April 8th.
+The stock was sold at an average price of $104.73, for a total value of $40,321.05.
 Following the completion of the transaction, the chief accounting officer now owns 3,077 shares of the company’s stock, valued at approximately $322,254.21.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Mark Riggs sold 1,013 shares of the stock in a transaction that occurred on Friday, March 25th.
+The stock was sold at an average price of $104.87, for a total value of $106,233.31.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 17,266 shares of company stock worth $1,718,614 in the last three months.
-2.20% of the stock is owned by insiders.
+Insiders have sold a total of 17,266 shares of company stock valued at $1,718,614 in the last ninety days.
+2.20% of the stock is currently owned by corporate insiders.

-Several hedge funds have recently added to or reduced their stakes in COUP.
-Neo Ivy Capital Management bought a new stake in shares of Coupa Software during the fourth quarter worth $75,000.
-Advisors Asset Management Inc. raised its position in shares of Coupa Software by 251.4% during the fourth quarter.
-Advisors Asset Management Inc. now owns 615 shares of the technology company’s stock worth $97,000 after acquiring an additional 440 shares during the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund bought a new stake in shares of Coupa Software during the first quarter worth $139,000.
-Quantamental Technologies LLC bought a new stake in shares of Coupa Software during the first quarter worth $202,000.
-Finally, Wellington Management Group LLP bought a new stake in Coupa Software in the first quarter valued at about $213,000.
+Institutional investors have recently bought and sold shares of the stock.
+Advisors Asset Management Inc. boosted its stake in Coupa Software by 56.9% during the 1st quarter.
+Advisors Asset Management Inc. now owns 965 shares of the technology company’s stock valued at $98,000 after purchasing an additional 350 shares during the last quarter.
+Baird Financial Group Inc. boosted its stake in Coupa Software by 2.5% during the 1st quarter.
+Baird Financial Group Inc. now owns 18,122 shares of the technology company’s stock valued at $1,842,000 after purchasing an additional 450 shares during the last quarter.
+Neo Ivy Capital Management purchased a new stake in Coupa Software during the 4th quarter valued at $75,000.
+Captrust Financial Advisors boosted its stake in Coupa Software by 14.0% during the 1st quarter.
+Captrust Financial Advisors now owns 4,194 shares of the technology company’s stock valued at $426,000 after purchasing an additional 515 shares during the last quarter.
+Finally, Guggenheim Capital LLC boosted its stake in Coupa Software by 16.3% during the 4th quarter.
+Guggenheim Capital LLC now owns 3,717 shares of the technology company’s stock valued at $587,000 after purchasing an additional 521 shares during the last quarter.
 Institutional investors own 95.45% of the company’s stock.

 Coupa Software Incorporated provides cloud-based business spend management platform that connects its customers with suppliers worldwide.
 The company provides visibility into and control over how companies spend money, optimize supply chains, and manage liquidity, as well as enables businesses to achieve savings that drive profitability.